First Home Loan

-A First Home Loan makes it easier for you to buy your first home - our guide explains how you can get a home loan from trusted lenders with a 5% deposit
+A First Home Loan makes it easier for you to buy your first home - our guide explains how you can get a home loan from trusted lenders with a 5% deposit.

 This guide covers:

-First Home Loans are issued by selected banks, building societies, and credit unions, and underwritten by Kāinga Ora – Homes
+- First Home Loans are issued by selected banks, building societies, and credit unions, and underwritten by Kāinga Ora – Homes and Communities (the government's department of housing).

-Note: The KiwiSaver HomeStart Grant and the KiwiSaver First Home Savings Withdrawal are two entirely different things, but you may be eligible for both.
+- Note: The KiwiSaver First Home Savings Withdrawal is an entirely different thing, but you may be eligible for this too.
 This guide is those wanting to apply for a 5% First Home Loan.

-This guide walks you through what you need to know about the First Home Scheme - the requirements, limitations, costs and tips to boost your chances of buying your first home.
+- This guide walks you through what you need to know about the First Home Scheme - the requirements, limitations, costs and tips to boost your chances of buying your first home.

 This guide covers: